INGInious/problems-permutation/permutation-studio/README.md

 ```
 This command will create a bundle file inside the plugin static file structure.

+## About the code

+Sometimes, the same object may be referred by different names.
+The table containing the distractor elements may be called "Misleading table" or "Distractors".
+This table is different from the "Candidates list" which contains all the elements shuffled.

+This project doesn't follow a standard like reactjs.
+DOM objects are lazily initialized.
+Usually there will be a method `get_dom()` to build/get the corresponding DOM object.

 ## API

 The studio populates an object `problem` that is then communicated to the backend via python.